trebeljahr/trebeljahr.com/_drafts/the-problem-at-the-heart-of-capitalism.md

 There are some disturbing trends visible in our world right now:

 Our attention spans are shrinking.
 I personally feel like it's getting increasingly harder for me to do solid focused work.
 And intellectually demanding feats too often seem impossible to pull off, instead I *chill* and watch YouTube.
-Even reading a good book for a few hours is not something I regularly do anymore and sometimes it even feels like work to me, like something hard and painful to do, something that I don't really enjoy anymore, something that I don't want to do.
+Even reading a good book for a few hours is not something I regularly do anymore and sometimes it even feels like work to me, like something hard and painful to do, something that I don't  enjoy anymore, something that I don't want to do.
 Why?

 Addictions especially to new formats of media, like porn, TikTok, YouTube, Netflix or games, are a huge problem for almost everybody, at least in my generation.
 Including me.
 Why?